 Section Agreed Upon Procedure Status Result of Procedure Board shall ensure that at least the following osures are made in the Annual Report : a) The statement to the effect that the annual audited financial statements have been prepared in line with applicable accounting standards and regulatory requirements, inclusive of specific disclosures.
-Complied Company has disclosed the relevant statement in the Annual Report on page 56, Statement of Directors' Responsibilities for Financial Reporting. b) The report by the board on the Finance Company's internal control mechanism that confirms that the financial reporting system has been designed to provide reasonable assurance regarding the reliability of financial reporting, and that the preparation of financial statements for external purposes has been done in accordance with relevant accounting principles and regulatory requirements Complied A report by the board on the company's internal control mechanism is disclosed in the Annual Report on page 59, Directors' Statement on Internal Control over Financial Reporting.
-C) Details of directors, including names, transactions with the finance company.
+Complied Company has disclosed the relevant statement in the Annual Report on page 56, Statement of Directors' Responsibilities for Financial Reporting. b) The report by the board on the Finance Company's internal control mechanism that confirms that the financial reporting system has been designed to provide reasonable assurance regarding the reliability of financial reporting, and that the preparation of financial statements for external purposes has been done in accordance with relevant accounting principles and regulatory requirements Complied A report by the board on the company's internal control mechanism is disclosed in the Annual Report on page 59, Directors' Statement on Internal Control over Financial Reporting. c) Details of directors, including names, transactions with the finance company.
 Complied Details of directors disclosed on page 16 to 18 and the transactions with the Company disclosed on page 100 under notes (Note 39) to the Financial Statements.
 Other than Directors emoluments no other transactions recorded. d) Fees/remuneration paid by the finance company to the directors in aggregate, in the Annual Reports published after January 1, 2010.
-Complied The required information has been disclosed in the Annual Report on page 79. e) During the Financial Year there were no accommodation granted to the related parties except for the Related Party Transaction f) The aggregate values of remuneration paid by the finance company to its key management personnel and the aggregate values of the transactions of the finance company with its key management personnel during the financial year, set out by broad categories such as remuneration paid, accommodation granted and deposits or investments made in the finance company.
+Complied The required information has been disclosed in the Annual Report on page 79. e) Total net accommodation as defined in paragraph 9(4) outstanding in respect of each category of related parties and the net accommodation outstanding in respect of each category of related parties as a percentage of the Finance Company's capital funds.
+Complied During the Financial Year there were no accommodation granted to the related parties except for the Related Party Transaction f) The aggregate values of remuneration paid by the finance company to its key management personnel and the aggregate values of the transactions of the finance company with its key management personnel during the financial year, set out by broad categories such as remuneration paid, accommodation granted and deposits or investments made in the finance company.
 Complied The aggregate amount of remuneration paid to the Key Management Personnel of the company and the aggregate value of transactions done with KPMs have been disclosed in the annual reports on page 100, under note 39, transactions with Key Management Personnel.
 There are no accommodations granted to the KMPs.
-Total deposits made by KMPs during the year 2019/20 was Rs.1,650,000.00
+Total deposits made by KMPs during year 2019/20 was Rs.1,650,000.00